nemsgit/model_predictive_control/README.md

 * Timestep length and elapsed duration (N and dt)
   * N is the number of future time steps we will be predicting, and dt is the length of each time step.
 N * dt gives the total time we can 'foresee' at each moment.
 An overly large N value would spend extra computational costs on unnecessary information.
-Moreover, it gives less accuracy as process noise accumulates over time.
+Moreover, it gives lower accuracy as process noise accumulates over time.
 On the other hand, a too small N value would make the car too 'near-sighted' and unable to make sufficient and accurate predictions.
-   Similarly, a too small dt value would cost unnecessary computational expanses, while a too large dt would reduce prediction accuracy as the steps are too discrete.
+   Similarly, a too small dt value would cost unnecessary computational expanse, while a too large dt would reduce prediction accuracy as the steps are too discrete.
 I have tried a series of N values from 4 to 12 and finally settled down with N = 8.
 The simulation results are pretty consistent with the above analysis.